MAVIN-07/python_project/bike_rental_project/README.md

 ## Contents:
 * Main program and test program.
-* UML diagram explaining the structure and interdependency of classes used in the project.
+* UML diagram (.png format) explaining the structure and interdependency of classes used in the project.

 ## Customers can: